-Pre-registration (prior to paying a registration fee) and technical and appearance guideline assistance can be obtained by email, regular mail or in person with the the registrar or the Appearance and Technical Inspector.
-To help clarify scale or appearance issues prior to construction, we recommend that you submit an initial Build / Registration Form with your pre-registration.
+Pre-registration (prior to paying a registration fee) and technical and appearance guideline assistance can be obtained by email, regular mail or in person with the registrar or the Appearance/Technical Inspector.
+To help clarify scale or appearance issues prior to construction, we recommend that you submit an initial Build / Registration.
 This will also give you a chance to get more information from the Appearance Inspector about the boat you intend to build.
 It may save you from having to make changes after the boat is already built.

-A Build / Registration Form must be completed for each boat and signed by the Registrar and Appearance / Technical Inspector before it will be allowed to enter competition.
+A Build / Registration Form must be completed for each boat and signed by the Registrar and Appearance/Technical Inspector before it will be allowed to enter competition.